anacamba/FlashcardsApp/README.md

 ## Lab 4

 ### App Description
-`TODO://` This app serves as a fun study flashcard in which the user can practice a scientific question and see if they got it right.
+`TODO://` This app contains animated and custome styled flashcards as a fun way to study and practice any topic of interest.

 ### App Walk-though